-When you annotate a library, you should only add annotations and, when necessary, documentation of those annotations.
-Do not change the library's code or documentation, or make changes to formatting or whitespace.
-Doing so will increase the size of the diffs between upstream and your version.
+When you annotate a library, you should only add annotations and, when necessary, documentation of those annotations in a Java comment (// or / .../).

+Do not change the library's code, including formatting and whitespace.
+Do not change publicly-visible documentation, such as Javadoc comments.
+Changes like these will increase the size of the diffs between upstream and your version.
 Unnecessary diffs make it harder for others to understand what you have done, and they make it harder to pull changes from upstream into the annotated library.